Get Help for Your Kitchen Remodeling

 Don’t hire the first person you talk to.
 Make an appointment to discuss your needs with him and then make notes on what he says.
 If he quotes an estimate have him write it down, date it and sign it.
 An estimate is never exact but it shouldn’t be off by $10,000.00 either.
 Ask for references and call them.
 See if you can visit a home or two of recent clients and see the work yourself.

 Try to speak to at least five different kitchen remodelers and get estimates on the cost.
-Keep and compare your notes from each one, and be sure to jot down any gut feelings or first impressions you have.
+So, keep and compare your notes from each one, and be sure to jot down any gut feelings or first impressions you have.

-- Does he seem like someone you could get along with?
+- Do you think he seems like someone you could get along with?

-- Does he pay attention to what you say?
+- Is he paying attention to what you say?

 - What is his experience?